-Core Courses (14 hours)

-EDFL 500 Instructional Supervision 3

-EDFL 640 Leadership in Education 3

-EDFL 646 Managing Instructional Budge ts 1

-EDFL 647 Portfolio Capstone 1

-EDFL 671 Ethical Perspectives on Educational Leadership 3

-EDFL 682 Legal Perspectives on Educational Policy and Finance 3

-Practica (4 hours) †

-EDFL 648 Initial Administrator 2

-Practicum I

-EDFL 649 Initial Administrator 2

-Practicum II
+Core Courses (14 hours) ADMN 540 Leadership in Education 3 3 ADMN 542 Legal Perspectives on Educational Policy and Finance 3 ADMN 543 Ethical Perspectives on Educational Leadership 3 ADMN 544 Instructional Supervision ADMN 546 Managing Instructional Budgets 1 ADMN 547 Portfolio Capstone 1 Practica (4 hours) † ADMN 548 Initial Administrator 2 Practicum I 2 ADMN 549 Initial Administrator Practicum II

-The two semesters of practicum have three components: on-site experiences, online seminars, and a professional portfolio.
-Practicum experiences may begin at the completion of at least three of the following four core classes (EDFL 500, EDFL

-640, EDFL 671, EDFL 682) or on the approval of the program director.
-Administrative license candidates will begin their professional portfolio at the start of EDFL 648

-Initial Administrator Practicum I. Candidates will add to the portfolio throughout their practicum, ending with EDFL 649 Initial Administrator Practicum II and a public presentation in EDFL 647 Portfolio Capstone.
+† The two semesters of practicum have three components: on-site experiences, online seminars, and a professional portfolio.
+Practicum experiences may begin at the completion of at least three of the following four core classes (ADMN 540, ADMN 542, ADMN 543, ADMN 544) or on the approval of the program director.
+Administrative license candidates will begin their professional portfolio at the start of ADMN 548 Initial Administrator Practicum I. Candidates will add to the portfolio throughout their practicum, ending with ADMN 549 Initial Administrator Practicum II and a public presentation in ADMN 547 Portfolio Capstone.
 Each candidate assembles a portfolio that documents satisfactory performance in the TSPC standards listed in OAR 584-017-0251.